 The Lake Martin area is full of great fun on the water- and on land.
 We are home to many wonderful hiking trails, and we invite you to come and explore the beauty that awaits on our many beautiful trails.
 Many are also a part of the Piedmont Plateau Birding Trail.
 Whether you are looking to experience the tranquility of nature, stay physically fit, or challenge yourself on one of our more daring trails, we have one that is right for you.
-Even better, if you hike at least a portion of each of the 10 trails listed below, you will have the opportunity to earn the patch seen below, and a certificate.
+Even better, if you hike at least a portion of each of the 10 trails listed below, you will have the opportunity to earn the patch seen below, and a certificate for completing the Lake Martin Hiking Challenge.

 Everyone has different physical abilities, so we ask that you do what is right for you.
 We want you to get out and experience the diversity of these different trails, while being safe at the same time.
 Even if you do a portion of each trail, you can count it on your hiking log.
 Once your hiking log is complete, email it to email@example.com or mail it to Lake Martin Tourism Association 175 Aliant Parkway Alexander City, AL 35010.